ztachip/ztachip/Documentation/HardwareDesign.md

 tensor operator execution using the other internal memory's page.
 This allows for a memory operation to be overlapped with tensor operator execution.

-Tensor operator execution operates only on internal memory without requiring register stage.
+It is important to note that tensor operator execution operates only on internal memory without any reference to external memory.
+This is an important concept since with ztachip, data operations are decoupled from execution operations by having seperate tensor instructions for data operations and execution operations.
+Reference [here](Overview.md) for further explanation of this concept.

 Internal memory holds 2 types of data

-- Private data: Data is private to each of the 16 threads
+- Private data: Data is private to each of the 16 threads.
+Private memory words are interleaved between different threads as shown in the picture below.

 - Shared data: Data is shared among all 16 threads but within the same pcore.

-Private memory words are interleaved between different threads as shown in the picture below.

 Shared memory words are allocated from the bottom up as shown in the picture below.

 ```
 +-------------------------+